 The Rotary Club of St Albans was chartered in 1928 by a group of businessmen who were keen to meet regularly to exchange business and return something of benefit to their community.

-Whilst today the altruism of Rotary is more predominant, this principle holds true and the Club still meets every Tuesday to socialise and discuss charitable activities over lunch.
+Whilst today the altruism of Rotary is more predominant, this principle holds true and the Club still meets on Tuesdays to socialise and discuss charitable activities over lunch.

 The Rotary Club of St Albans gives members the opportunity to help people in need wherever they live, from supporting local charities to helping AIDS orphans in Africa.